TDIU and Permanent and Total Disability Requirements

 A different designation known as permanent and total disability applies to veterans whose disabilities are not expected to improve.

-It is possible for a veteran to have a total (100%) disability that is not permanent, or a permanent disability rated less than 100% (is not total).
-If the veteran has both permanent and total disability rating, it cannot be reduced and it may entitle the veteran to other benefits besides monthly compensation.
+It is possible for a veteran to have a total (100%) disability that is not permanent or a permanent disability rated less than 100% (is not total).
+If the veteran has both a permanent and total disability rating, it cannot be reduced.
+Additionally, the veteran may be entitled to other benefits besides monthly compensation.

 How Do I Obtain A Permanent and Total Disability Rating?